A perfect Christmas gift, a birth of a child.

 Martha smiled, then winced.
 Emma sat down in the chair next to the bed and talked about when she gave birth to Katie, hoping to keep Martha’s mind off the pain.
 When Emil came into the room, he asked, “How are you doing?”

 “The pains are coming closer, I’m all ready to go to the hospital.”

 “In just a little while I’ll be back up to get you.
 I’m warming up the truck.
 Emma, can you come down for a minute.”
 He grabbed the suitcase and left.

 “I’ll go see what he wants.”
 She ran downstairs and walked into the kitchen.
 Emil was listening to the radio with a worried look on his face.

-An early snowstorm is making its way through Southeastern Minnesota, the temperature’s dropping as the wind pick up with gusts up to 45 mph.
+An early snowstorm is making its way through Southeastern Minnesota, the temperature dropping as the wind gust are up to 45 mph.
 Be prepared for blizzard conditions to develop.

 “This is what I wanted you to hear, Emma.
 You better get going before it gets any worse.”